An Equal Opportunity Employer

 POSITION DESCRIPTION INCLUDES

-- Directs the preparation and management of the budget for assigned areas of administrative responsibility
+- Directs the preparation of the annual district budget

 REQUIRED PROFESSIONAL EXPERTISE